William Lamb, 2nd Viscount Melbourne: Later life: 1841–1848

 After Melbourne resigned permanently in August 1841, Victoria continued to write to him about political matters, but as it was deemed inappropriate after a time, their letters became cordial and non-political without issue.
 On 1 October 1842, in reflecting on a prior journal entry from 1839 in which she had described her "happiness" with Melbourne, Victoria wrote that she "looked over and corrected one of my old journals, which do not now awake very pleasant feelings.
 The life I led then was so artificial and superficial, and yet I thought I was happy.
 Thank God!
 I now know what real happiness means."

+Victoria, having begun to venerate Melbourne's successor Sir Robert Peel, declared that the fall of Melbourne's government in 1841 "was an advantage to the country."
+Years later, Victoria—having since firmly embraced a constitutional monarchy above party politics—recalled the qualities she found excellent in Melbourne, but would condemn him as being "too much of a party man [who] made me a Party Queen."

 Death

 Though weakened, Melbourne survived a stroke on 23 October 1842, 14 months after his departure from politics.
 In retirement he lived at Brocket Hall, Hertfordshire.
-He died at home on 24 November 1848 and was buried nearby at St Etheldreda's Church, Hatfield, Hertfordshire.
+He died at home on 24 November 1848.
 There is a memorial to him in St Paul's Cathedral.

 Upon his death his titles passed to his brother, Frederick, as his son, George Augustus Frederick (1807–1836), had predeceased him.